estebanarr/challenge_cratai/README.md

-This GitHub project consists of several components:
+Project Structure:

+API:

+Contains the code for the API component, primarily responsible for making predictions.
+App:

-api: This directory contains the code for the API component of the project, used basically to perform the predictions
+Houses the web application code developed using the Streamlit library.
+This component is dedicated to the user interface.
-app: Inside this is the app web code, which was dveloped using Streamlit libreary
-deployment:
+Deployment:

+This directory holds deployment configurations and scripts for the project.
+Notebooks:

-notebooks: This directory houses Jupyter notebooks related to the project, which include data analysis and modeling.
+Contains Jupyter notebooks for data analysis and modeling purposes.
+Infrastructure:

+This section provides an overview of the project's infrastructure setup, including deployment configurations and infrastructure-related files.

 Infrastructure